 6. Let the cakes cool in the pan for about 20 minutes, then invert on a rack to cool completely before assembly.

-Cream Cheese Swiss Meringue Buttercream
+Cream Cheese Swiss Meringue Buttercream (not vegan)

 makes about 4 cups (enough for your cake, plus a little extra)